HeronErin/rug-clone/README.md

    feature.
 5. `rand`, enabled by default.
 This feature requires the `integer` feature.
-6. `raw`, disabled by default.
-This provides access to the internal data so that it can be used directly with the `gmp-mpfr-sys` functions.
-7. `serde`, disabled by default.
+6. `serde`, disabled by default.
 This provides serialization support for the `Integer`, `Rational`, `Float` and `Complex` types, providing that they are enabled.